table of contents

 A healthy diet, weight maintenance, and exercise help to manage your PCOS symptoms.
 Often, these changes are recommended as the first step to managing PCOS before trying medications or hormone therapies.
 Weight loss on its own in people with PCOS who also have overweight or obesity has been shown to alleviate symptoms for some people and even restore normal periods, ovulation, and fertility.

 There is no one diet used to treat PCOS.
 Diet plans should be adapted to meet your needs and help manage your unique symptoms and tolerance.
 Typically, the goals of dietary changes are to help with insulin resistance, maintain a healthy weight, manage other symptoms, and support your health.

 Diet changes often recommended for PCOS can include:

 - Lower carbohydrates: Insulin is a hormone that helps bring glucose (sugar) in from the blood.
 Since people with PCOS tend to have problems with insulin resistance, it’s recommended to limit simple carb and sugar intake.
 Instead, try to eat carbs high in fiber, such as legumes, oats, vegetables, fruits, and whole grains.

 - Eat plenty of protein: Protein takes longer to digest and absorb, so it helps to stabilize blood sugar levels when included with meals.

-- Eat monosaturated fats: Some research suggests eating monounsaturated fats aids in healthy weight management for people with PCOS.
+- Eat monounsaturated fats: Some research suggests eating monounsaturated fats aids in weight management for people with PCOS.

 Research suggests that physical activity is important for people with PCOS because it may help regulate menstruation and ovulation frequency.
-Guidelines recommend at least 150 minutes (2.5 hours) of physical activity per week (Woodward, 2020).
+Guidelines recommend at least 150 minutes (2.5 hours) of physical activity per week.

-Potential benefits of exercise for people with PCOS include (Woodward, 2020):
+Potential benefits of exercise for people with PCOS include:

 - Increased heart health